 Used together, stocks and bonds can balance out the volatility in a portfolio.
 By combining the two in a calculated manner, it is likely that you can reduce the risks of each and have a strengthened defense against the unexpected arrival of a recession or depression.

 There are many other strategies you can use to allocate assets in your portfolio.
-Vanguard has a list of the allocation strategies they use depending on investor goals.
-Investors can choose between income, balanced, and growth-based portfolio allocations.
+Vanguard, for example, has a list of the allocation strategies they use depending on investor goals.
+You can choose between income, balanced, and growth-based portfolio allocations.

 The exact same stocks and bonds, in the exact same proportions and tax brackets, can lead to wildly different net worth outcomes based on the structures in which those securities are held.

 For example, if you had bonds with a high taxable interest income and non-dividend paying stocks in your portfolio, you'd be taxed at almost double the rate of cash dividends.
-You could place your high-yield bonds into a SIMPLE IRA, and hold stocks that don't pay dividends in a taxable brokerage account—this allows you to defer taxes from high-yield dividends and pay the lower capital gains tax on your stocks if you sell them.
+You could place your high-yield bonds into a tax-advantaged account, such as a SIMPLE IRA, and hold stocks that don't pay dividends in a taxable brokerage account.
+This allows you to defer taxes from high-yield dividends and pay the lower capital gains tax on your stocks if you sell them.